j-hossain/asterflix/README.md

 1) Get an OMDb API key

    Go to omdbapi.com/apikey.aspx and keep the key handy.

 2) Install Flutter & dependencies

    Make sure you have Flutter installed:

    flutter --version

    Get dependencies:

    flutter pub get

 3) Create platform folders (if missing)

    If you extracted this as source only:

    flutter create . --platforms=android,ios,web,macos

 4) Run the app

-    Replace YOUR_KEY with your OMDb key:

-    flutter run --dart-define=OMDB_KEY=YOUR_KEY
+   flutter run

 5) Notes

    Internet permission is required for Android (<uses-permission android:name="android.permission.INTERNET"/> is already added).

    Use HTTPS video URLs for playback (to avoid clear-text/CORS issues).

-    Tested on Android 13, iOS 17, and Chrome Web.
+   Tested on Android 13